UFAE4 page

 £12.95

-This guide is designed to help social workers to manage and complete a comprehensive and evidence-based assessment of prospective applicants who want to foster a child or children.
-It is to be used by assessing social workers to complete a Prospective Foster Carer’s Report using the CoramBAAF Form F (for England).
+This guide helps social workers to manage and complete a comprehensive and evidence-based assessment of prospective applicants who want to foster a child or children.
+It is to be used by assessing social workers to complete a Prospective Foster Carer’s Report using the CoramBAAF Form F (England).

 The guide includes worksheets to help assessors to plan and keep track of ongoing assessments, and useful checklists about safer caring, completing ecomaps and health and safety issues.